Coronavirus - if you have problems with your rented home

 They have to give you notice but it doesn’t need to be in writing - it should be for a reasonable period of time.

 If you don’t leave at the end of your notice, they can evict you as long as they don’t use force.
 For example, they can change the locks while you’re out but they must look after your belongings and let you have them back.

 If they use force, you should go to the police.
 This is a criminal offence.

 If you didn’t leave by the date on your notice and your landlord has gone to court

-The court service has postponed all eviction processes for 3 months from 27 March 2020.
+The court service has postponed all eviction processes until at least 23 August 2020.

 If your landlord started court action to evict you, this will be suspended and you won’t have to leave your home yet.

-If the court process was completed before 27 March 2020 and you’ve already been sent an N54 Notice of Eviction form, the eviction might go ahead.
+If you’ve already been sent an N54 Notice of Eviction form, the eviction might go ahead.
 You can contact the bailiff to check - their details will be on the notice.
 If you need help to delay or stop your eviction, contact your nearest Citizens Advice.

-You can also find out more about the support available to renters because of coronavirus on GOV.UK.
+You can also find out more about the support available to renters because of coronavirus on Gov.Wales.